When it comes to deciding if a new fifth wheel trailer is right for you, consider lifestyle just as carefully as trailer style.

 If negotiating tight curves and backing into snug campsites is in your travel plans, the tighter turning radius of a fifth wheel may make it the right choice for you.

-Unlike a bumper-towed trailer, the fifth wheel’s weight rests between the rear axle of the truck and the cab, spreading the load and creating additional stability in towing.
+Unlike a bumper-towed travel trailer, the fifth wheel’s weight rests between the rear axle of the truck and the cab, spreading the load and creating additional stability in towing.
 Because of the fifth wheel’s construction, with the front portion of the trailer over the bed of the truck, the ultimate tow length is shorter than the same length bumper-towed trailer.
 The hitch position in the bed of the truck also allows for turns of up to 90 degrees.